Chloekyuu/System-Monitoring-Tool/README.md

 ---

 1. Divide each functionality into modules:
-    1. show program memory usage
-    2. show system memory usage information (w/ graph)
-    3. show CPU information (w/ graph)
-    4. show users' information
-    5. show operation system information
+    1. Write functions to for reading program memory usage, system memory usage information (w/ graph), CPU information (w/ graph), connected users, and operation system information respectively.
+    2. Set up pipes in parent and then fork a child which reports some system usage.
+The child will write the information it read to pipe, and the parent receives these information and print them to the screen.
-    6. set up signal handler when `ctrl-c` and `ctrl-z` are caught
+    3. Set up signal handler when `ctrl-c` and `ctrl-z` are caught.
 2. Then design detailed function for each module:
     1. For example, when designing section (II), I first write a function `get_memory_info` to read memory usage information from Linux file "`/proc/meminfo`", and return the calculated memory use for comparing purpose.
 Then I write a helper function `show_memory_graph` to virtualize the memory usage difference between 2 iterations.
     2. Similar strategy is used when designing section (III) CPU usage.